List of vetoed bills growing in Carson City

 Lombardo is “on pace to have the most vetoes of all time,” said Kerry Durmick, state director of All Voting is Local Action – Nevada during a press conference on Friday.

-The Nevada governor with the most vetoes in a single session is former Gov. Joe Gibbons with 48 vetoes in the 2009 session.
-The governor with the most overall vetoes is Gov. Brian Sandoval with 97 vetoes, spanning two sessions, according to the Legislative Counsel Bureau’s Research Division.
+The Nevada governor with the most vetoes in a single session is former Gov. Jim Gibbons with 48 vetoes in the 2009 session.
+The governor with the most overall vetoes is Gov. Brian Sandoval with 97 vetoes, spanning four sessions, according to the Legislative Counsel Bureau’s Research Division.

 There is still a chance for vetoed bills to become law, but in order override a governor’s veto, the Legislature needs to muster a two-thirds supermajority in both houses.
 Currently, Democrats hold a supermajority in the Assembly, but are one vote shy in the Senate.

-Note: An earlier version of this story misstated the first name of former Gov. Jim Gibbons.
-It also misstated the number of sessions during the two terms of former Gov. Brian Sandoval.